ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/motion-and-odometry.md

 ## Robotic Motion and Odometry

 This section reviews the basic concepts of distance, time, velocity and acceleration.
-The physics of motion is can be described using calculus, but a computer cannot deal with continuous functions; instead, discrete approximations must be used.
+The physics of motion can be described using calculus, but a computer cannot deal with continuous functions; instead, discrete approximations must be used.

 Odometry, the fundamental algorithm for computing robotic motion.